manikerisaurabh/get-a-joke/README.md

 # Contributing :

-        If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request on the GitHub repository https://github.com/manikerisaurabh/get-a-joke.
+        If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request on the GitHub repository [pull from] (https://github.com/manikerisaurabh/get-a-joke).

 # License :